Poesten Kill: The Dutch

 Prior to the arrival of Europeans, the Mohicans occupied the land through which the Poesten Kill flows.
 The first permanent European settlement in the area was Fort Orange, a trading post built by the Dutch West India Company in 1624, about 10 mi south of the mouth of the creek.
 However, the mouth of the Poesten Kill at the Hudson is said to be first genuine European frontier settlement outside the barricades of Fort Orange.

-The land making up much of current-day Albany and Rensselaer counties was sold by the Mohicans in 1630 to Kiliaen van Rensselaer, a Dutch merchant and businessman.
+The land making up much of current-day Albany and Rensselaer counties was sold by the Mohicans in 1630 to Kiliaen van Rensselaer, a Dutch merchant and a businessman.
 With the land, Van Rensselaer began the only successful patroonship – essentially a feudal manor – in the history of the Dutch colonies: Rensselaer wyck.
 Van Rensselaer named the land surrounding the mouth of the Poesten Kill Pafraets Dael after his mother, Maria Parfait.
 This can be seen on the first map of Rensselaerswyck, though the Poesten Kill is not identified.

 The Dutch can be credited for the source of the creek's name.
-In 1661, Jan Barentse Wemp, an independent farmer-trader, began a lease for a farm with Jan Baptist van Rensselaer, Kiliaen's oldest son and the patroon at the time.
+In 1661, Jan Barentse Wemple, an independent farmer-trader, began a lease for a farm with Jan Baptist van Rensselaer, Kiliaen's oldest son and the patroon at the time.
 The land extended south from the Poesten Kill to the north bank of the Wynants Kill, which empties into the Hudson in South Troy.
 At the time, residents would commonly go by a recognizable nickname, to distinguish themselves in local records.
 Wemp went by "Poest".
 Add the Dutch word kill, meaning "creek", and the source of the name Poesten Kill becomes clear.

 While most of the settlements along or near the Poesten Kill during the Dutch era revolved around farming, some were also based on easy access to the Mohicans for trade in fur.
-The Indians, likewise, were more than happy to cut their trip by miles, since they would no longer have to go to Fort Orange.
-At the time, the fur trade was legally monopolized by the Dutch West India Company, so this practice was illegal, but very profitable.
+The Indians cut their trip by miles, since they would no longer have to go to Fort Orange.
+At the time, the fur trade was legally monopolized by the Dutch West India Company, so this practice was illegal but very profitable.

 Rensselaer wynk was taken over by the English in 1664, though the legal existence of the patroonship was not challenged.

-In the 1600s, a sawmill was built at the base of Poesten kill falls by Jan Barentsen Wemple and was passed on to his wife, Marytie Mynderse after his passing.
+In the 1600s, a sawmill was built at the base of Poesten Kill falls by Jan Barentsen Wemple and was passed on to his wife, Marytie Mynderse after his death.

-In the 1800s, many mills and factories were built along this river to use water power or have easy access to the Hudson on a riverside road beginning just after Poesten kill Falls.
+In the 1800s, many mills and factories were built along this river to use waterpower or have easy access to the Hudson on a riverside road beginning just after Poesten Kill Falls.
 This included a bridge that spanned the creek just after the falls, and this bridge is no longer around but remains of the old factories still can be seen along the north side of the river.
-Small dirt paths are all that is left of the roads on the north side of the creek between the falls and prospect park.
+Small dirt paths are all that is left of the roads on the north side of the creek between the falls and Prospect Park.